Sicos1977/MsgKit/README.md

 ## WARNING ##

-It seems that this library is used to steal peoples NTLM hashes by added 2 specific MAPI tags to it
+It seems that this library is used to steal peoples NTLM hashes by added 2 specific MAPI tags to an appointment

 ```c#
 NamedProperties.AddProperty(NamedPropertyTags.PidLidReminderFileParameter, PidLidReminderFileParameter);